harp-orm/harp/README.md

 }
 ```

-This adds a varaety of methods to your model, read about [soft deletion in detail here](/docs/SoftDelete.md)
+This adds a some of methods to your model.
+Read about [soft deletion in detail here](/docs/SoftDelete.md)

+## Inherited

+Sometimes you need several models to share the same database table - e.g. if there is just a slight variation of the same functionality.
+This is called Single Table Inheritence.

+Harp ORM supports inhereting models (and repos) out of the box.
+Read about [ineritence in detail here](/docs/Inherited.md)

 ## License